Filing and Paying US Taxes Support

 certificate Verified by IRS Enrolled Agents and CPAs

 In this section, learn about filing and paying taxes for US expats.
-Plus, foreign income and the exact forms you need to file your expat taxes, and what to do if you made a mistake on your tax forms as an American expat.
+As well as, foreign income and the exact forms you need to file your expat taxes, and what to do if you made a mistake on your tax forms as an American expat.

 Factually stating, living as a US citizen abroad does not prevent you from your US tax duties.
-Filing an annual tax return if you make it over the filing threshold is an obligatory task to do.
-Plus, you may be liable to pay US taxes, which we’ll get into below.
+All in all, you must file an annual tax return if are over the filing threshold – it’s obligatory.
+Additionally, you may be liable to pay US taxes, which we’ll get into below.

 Any foreign-sourced income you make can be taxed at the same marginal rate as any other regular income being earned within the country.

-To avoid double taxation – when the US and foreign country you live in both place tax on your income – the IRS allows expat tax benefits. $112,000 of foreign earned income for tax season 2022 (filing in 2023).
-The Foreign Tax Credit can be used as a credit for specific types of income – unique to each foreign country, allowing you to offset US income taxes with the income tax you paid to a foreign country
+To avoid double taxation – when the US and foreign country you live in both place tax on your income – the IRS allows expat tax benefits. $120,000 of foreign earned income for tax season 2023 (filing in 2024).
+Furthermore, the Foreign Tax Credit can be used as a credit for specific types of income – unique to each foreign country, allowing you to offset US income taxes with the income tax you paid to a foreign country

-To learn more about paying taxes on US and Foreign income, read Paying US Taxes as an American Abroad.
+If you’d like to learn more about paying taxes on US and Foreign income then take a look at our blog Paying US Taxes as an American Abroad.

 In addition to those two commonly used expat tax benefits, there are also several US tax treaties that prevent double taxation on certain types of income.